UK regulators launch formal probe into xAI as Grok continues generating non-consensual images

 2

-.
-William Malcolm, executive director of regulatory risk and innovation at the ICO, stated that reports about Grok raise deeply troubling questions about how people's personal data has been used to generate intimate or sexualized images without their knowledge or consent, and whether necessary safeguards were put in place to prevent this
+"The reports about Grok raise deeply troubling questions about how people's personal data has been used to generate intimate or sexualised images without their knowledge or consent, and whether the necessary safeguards were put in place to prevent this," said William Malcolm, the Information Commissioner's Office executive director for regulatory risk and innovation

 1